 How Much Does Gogo Cost?

-Gogo allows you to purchase internet passes and plans prior to flights.
+For participating airlines, Gogo allows you to purchase hourly and day internet passes and plans prior to flights.
 If you forget to do so before your flight, you can still purchase a pass inflight (although it may be more expensive).

-If you travel on a regular basis, you might be better off purchasing one of their subscription plans.
-Gogo offers 7 different plans:
+If you travel regularly, you might be better off purchasing one of its 4 subscription plans.

 Make sure you read the details about each plan to ensure it covers your needs.
 If you have a lot of upcoming domestic travel, a global plan might not be necessary.
 If you will be traveling internationally, though, a global plan would be vital.